PPUNIX FAQ

 Which disks are backed up and when?

-If users have important data they are strongly recommended to take their own personal backups and store them somewhere other than the Unix systems.
+If users have important data, they are strongly advised to take their own personal backups and store them somewhere other than the Unix systems.
 Do NOT store your thesis on a group data disk!!
 If you need more space on your home ask pp_unix_adminATphysics.ox.ac.uk for it.

 What about PC backups?